TomDeneire/InformationScience/_sources/project2.md

 How you query the CERL Thesaurus and which metadata you use, is completely up to you.

 For the Anet authority records dataset you will be using a sample from the **SQLite  export** (extract from `authorities.zip`) that is in the [course repository](https://github.com/TomDeneire/InformationScience/tree/main/course/data).
-This sample is defined as the following SQL query.
-This selects 50 records of type `P` (person), born in the seventeenth century, with all relevant metadata you will need.
+This sample is defined as the following SQL query, which selects 50 records of type `P` (person), born in the seventeenth century, with all relevant metadata you will need.

 ``` python
 QUERY = """